rv178/bookbot/README.md

 Install these by visiting their websites and running their platform-specific installers.

-- NodeJS (v16.9.0 or higher)
+- NodeJS (v23.7.0)
 - Typescript compiler
 - MongoDB
 - Docker Compose\*

 An asterik (\*) indicates optional dependencies.

-Install JavaScript dependencies with `npm install`.
+Install JavaScript dependencies with `yarn install`.

 ### Discord bot